skip to Main Content

 Publishing

-• Will “human-made” become a selling point?
+- Will “human-made” become a selling point in your marketing?
 What can humans do better than AI?
 What do humans offer that AI can't?

-• How do you feel about AI in publishing?
-Are there ethical or practical issues you'd like to raise?
+- Are there other ethical or practical issues you'd like to raise?

 should grant new works generated by intelligent algorithms with little or no human intervention